DomHaw21/2143-OOP-HAWKINS/Assignments/OOP_Primer/README.md

 A protected member can be accessed from within the class in which it is declared, as well as from derived classes.
 It cannot be accessed from outside the class or from unrelated classes.

-# Static
+# SOLID Principles

 ### Definition

+# Static (Methods and Variables)

+### Definition
 The static keyword is used to create entities for the lifetime during that program that is independent of any particular object of the class or function invocation.

+# Testing in OOP (Unit Testing, Test-Driven Development)

+### Definition

+# UML Diagrams and Modeling

+### Definition

 # Virtual